Chart Color Schemes

 Largs Bay - Semaphore shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-University qualification levels in Largs Bay - Semaphore stand at 26.3%, slightly below the Australian average of 30.4%.
+University qualification levels in Largs Bay - Semaphore are at 26.3%, slightly below the Australian average of 30.4%.
 Bachelor degrees are most common at 17.2%, followed by postgraduate qualifications (5.8%) and graduate diplomas (3.3%).
 Vocational credentials are held by 35.8% of residents aged 15+, with advanced diplomas at 11.1% and certificates at 24.7%.

-A total of 23.8% of the population is engaged in formal education, including 7.9% in primary, 5.8% in secondary, and 5.2% in tertiary education.
+A total of 23.8% of the population is actively engaged in formal education, including 7.9% in primary, 5.8% in secondary, and 5.2% in tertiary education.

 Frequently Asked Questions - Education